Spruce Hill Earthworks

 270 Acres in Ross County

 A Nationally Significant Archaeological Feature.
-Spruce Hill is best known for its stone wall outlining the rim of a steep-sided flat-topped hill that was built two thousand years ago by the Native American Hopewell Culture.
-But Spruce Hill is also renowned for its showy spring wildflowers, high botanical diversity, upland wetlands, steep bluffs, and breath-taking vistas of Paint Valley as seen from the ridge.
-In 2008, with the help of Clean Ohio funding, we completed the purchase of Spruce Hill after over a year of work.
-Click here to read the story of how the Arc saved Spruce Hill from the auction block.
+Spruce Hill is best known for the stone wall that was built two thousand years ago by the Native American Hopewell Culture that outlines the rim of the steep-sided flat-topped hill and demarcates what was surely ancient ceremonial space.
+Spruce Hill is also renowned for its showy spring wildflowers, high botanical diversity, upland wetlands, steep bluffs, and breath-taking vistas of Paint Valley as seen from the ridge.
+In 2008, with the help of Clean Ohio funding and emergency fund-raising, Spruce Hill was successfully saved from the auction block.
+Click here to read the entire protection story. .The broad vista of Paint Creek’s wide floodplain as viewed from the top of bluffs of the flat ridgetop is likely the reason the Hopewell people chose this prominent large, flat ridge for their ceremonial grounds.
+Spruce HiIl boasts the largest Hopewell hilltop earthworks ever discovered discovered in Ohio, the epicenter of a culture with significant geographical influence, a region where nearly every Hopewell ridgetop earthwork was built.